-In case you weren’t already painfully aware: financial aid can be one of the most important pieces of the college puzzle.
+In case you weren’t already painfully aware: Financial aid can be one of the most important pieces of the college puzzle.
 The yearly tuition at private colleges currently goes as high as $55,000, and even state school tuition is rising at a staggering pace.
 Understandably, the average family doesn’t cover this entire cost on their own.
-There are some colleges that will offer aid to 100% of students, and there are some that certainly won't.
+Some colleges will offer aid to 100% of students, and some certainly won't.
 It’s important to remember that financial aid isn’t all “free” money like scholarships and grants.
 Federal student loans and work-study count as college financial aid too.
 Financial aid is a big deal, to say the least.
 But how do you get it and where do you start?
 That’s where this guide comes in.
 It covers everything you need to know about college financial aid and digs into the FAFSA, grants, scholarships, loans, and work-study.

 What is the FAFSA?